msveshnikov/jira-clone-autocode/docs/product_owner_recommendations.md

    - Improve inline code documentation
    - Create technical documentation for the project architecture and key components

-By focusing on these priorities and addressing the identified concerns, we can significantly improve the JIRA Clone project and set a strong foundation for future enhancements.
+By focusing on these priorities and addressing the identified concerns, we can significantly improve the JIRA  project and set a strong foundation for future enhancements.